 Tendonitis workers’ comp settlement

-In Michigan, most tendonitis workers’ comp claims are paid voluntarily.
+In Michigan, most tendonitis workers’ comp settlement claims are paid voluntarily.
 The insurance company covers medical bills and lost wages.
 Employees get better and return to work.
-Employees who find benefits disputed should talk with a workers’ comp attorney.
+Employees who find benefits disputed should talk with an attorney.
 It is possible to get a lump sum cash payment through settlement.